Drakoulakou/GitHub-issues/README.md

 ## Deploy on Vercel

-This project is deployed on Vercel in this url:
+This project is deployed on Vercel in this url: https://git-hub-issues-ivory.vercel.app/

-Thank you for your time.